dokku/dokku/docs/deployment/logs.md

 ```shell
 dokku logs:set --global vector-networks dokku-logs,observability
 ```

+Setting this property **replaces** the default bridge attachment: the Vector container will be on the configured user-defined networks only, not the default Docker `bridge` network.
+Outbound traffic continues to work through the user-defined networks' NAT, so external sinks such as Datadog or hosted HTTP endpoints remain reachable.

 Each network must already exist; setting a non-existent network or the reserved `bridge` value will fail.
 The list can be cleared by setting an empty value, which restores the default `network_mode: bridge` configuration.